 Employers are jumping on this trend by providing wearable tech to employees as an ‘incentive’.
 While FitBits are being promoted as a way to help workers increase their activity levels, the advantage to bosses is obvious – more active staff are happier and healthier.
 Research shows that healthier staff take less sick leave and are more productive.
 In fact, a study by Goldsmiths, University of London, found that introducing wearable tech into the workplace boosts productivity by 8.5%.

 While plenty of companies are embracing this technology to benefit their workforce, a few companies are generating bad publicity by using it to ‘spy’ on employees.
-For example, wearable tech has already been used by one London hedge fund to track their traders and find out whether poor sleep patterns and alcohol intake correlates with risk-taking behavior.
+For example, wearable tech has already been used by one London hedge fund to track their traders and find out whether poor sleep patterns and alcohol intake correlates with risk-taking behaviour.

 Other firms such as Tesco have used them to direct employees around their warehouses, and NHS trusts are asking staff to wear trackers to encourage them to lead healthier lifestyles.
 And it’s not just businesses; health insurance companies are encouraging corporate policyholders to ask staff to wear trackers in order to reduce their premiums.